apache/druid/docs/api-reference/service-status-api.md

 #### URL
 `GET` `/status/properties`

-Returns the current configuration properties of the process.
+Retrieves the current configuration properties of the process.

 #### Responses